 Another alternative is to use the open source Quartz library to manage asynchronous method.
 You need to bundle the Quartz library JAR (found in the lib directory) in your EAR and declare it as a Java module in application.xml.
+The Quartz dispatcher may be configured by adding a Quartz property file to the classpath.
+It must be named seam.quartz.properties.
 In addition, you need to add the following line to components.xml to install the Quartz dispatcher.